-Why is that important?
-It’s one thing to create content, it’s quite another to create value-added content that serves your business or brand.
-Whether you want to generate leads, increase your sales or raise awareness, a well-defined strategy will close the gap between your content marketing goals and your results.
+Whether you want to generate leads, increase your sales or raise brand awareness, a well-defined content strategy will close the gap between your marketing KPIs and your actual results.
 It will help you get the most from your content.

 The very thought of creating a content strategy may seem overwhelming.
 But think of your content strategy as a working game plan for your content marketing goals, processes and expectations.
 It’s really that simple.

 A good content strategy always requires good planning.
-So we’ve narrowed it down to the five essential steps that form the foundation for any successful content strategy:
+So we’ve narrowed it down to nine steps that form the framework for any successful content strategy:

 The first step to building a content strategy is defining your business: Who are we?
 What do we do?
 Why do we do it?
 What customer pains are we trying to solve?
 How do we solve it better or differently?
 What are our short- and long-term goals?
 How will content marketing help us?